I'd like to review it since I recently attended a Professional Development Activity session held by Australia Awards Indonesia in Jakarta.

 to get eternal support from family in many different ways.

-I also pushed myself to have a routine, discipline with my experimental work and pattern of work, and also, the enthusiasm with my research.
+I also pushed myself to have a routine, be disciplined in my experimental work and work pattern, and be enthusiastic about my research.

-I also create a vision of how the thesis would look like, the colour of the graphs inside, the number of pages and a list of references all the time.
+I also constantly create a vision of how the thesis would look, including the colour of the graphs inside, the number of pages, and a list of references.

-I tried to emulate this notion for every single thing that I'm doing at work now to help me produce the best results.
+I tried to emulate this notion for every single thing I do at work now to help me produce the best results.

-As a positive indicator that you are really making the most of something in a noble way...
+As a positive indicator that you are making the most of something in a noble way...

 "You are very positive about many things,